 Navigating the ins and outs of patents and trademarks can be a challenge.
 There are various legal regulations and considerations at play, which can make it difficult to understand the proper course of action.
 But a knowledgeable patent and trademark attorney can make all of the difference, helping you avoid pitfalls and resolve any issues that might arise.

 If you are in need of assistance with trademarks, patents, or other related matters, please do not hesitate to contact Whitcomb, Selinsky, McAuliffe, PC immediately.
-Located in Denver, Colorado, the attorneys at Whitcomb, Selinsky, McAuliffe, PC can be reached by phone at (303) 534-1958 or online by completing a simple form.
+Located in Denver, Colorado, the attorneys at Whitcomb, Selinsky, McAuliffe, PC can be reached through their contact page.